malramsay64/phd-thesis/01_Methods/Machine_Learning.md

 The dataset contains a collection of configurations like the one depicted in @fig:labelling_structures.
-Each of these contains a crystalline region in which every local configuration is labelled as being crystal in nature.
+Each of these contains a crystalline region in which every local configuration is labelled as crystal in nature.
 Surrounding this is the interface between the liquid and crystal, a region which was excluded from the training dataset as the liquid or crystal nature is not well defined